harsh6183/Live-code-Editor/README.md

-# ⚡ Live Code Editor by Harsh
+# ⚡ Live Code Editor

 This is a simple yet powerful **Live Code Editor** that allows you to write and preview HTML, CSS, and JavaScript code in real-time.
 It includes features like: